 Playful love is defined by flirtatiousness, seduction, and sex without commitment.
 The focal point of this love is on the experience rather than attraction or feelings.
-Ludus is evident in the beginning of a relationship and is comprised with elements of play, teasing, and excitement.
+Ludus is evident at the beginning of a relationship and is comprised of elements of play, teasing, and excitement.

 Pragma: Long-Lasting Love

-Long-lasting love is evident in couples who have been together for a long period of time.
+Long-lasting love is evident in couples who have been together for a long period.
 This type of love continues to develop throughout the years and portrays synchronization and balance.
 This type of love can only survive with constant maintenance and nurturance.